 ErikSchleef2016

 I am Professor of English Linguistics in the Department of English and American Studies at the University of Salzburg, Austria.
-In the current academic year, I am a FRIAS Senior Fellow (2022-2023) and Marie Curie Fellow of the European Union at the University of Freiburg in Germany.
 Before I came to Salzburg in January 2016, I had held posts at the University of Manchester, the University of Edinburgh and the University of Iowa.
 I received a PhD in linguistics from the University of Michigan in December 2005.

-I undertake (and supervise) research in sociolinguistics, with a special focus on (1) Language variation and change (in particular discourse, phonetic and phonological variation in dialects of the British Isles); (2) Acquisition of language variation; (3) Language attitudes, perception and discrimination; (4) Language, gender and sexuality; and (5) Cross-cultural communication.
+I undertake (and supervise) research in sociolinguistics, with a special focus on (1) Language variation in the UK and the acquisition of variation; (2) Language attitudes, perception and discrimination; (3) Language, gender and sexuality; (4) Cross-cultural communication; and (5) Language standardisation in contemporary English and its history.
 More detail about my research and my teaching is available on my publications, projects and teaching pages.